IMMEDIATE MANAGEMENT OF LIFE-THREATENING PROBLEMS

 Coma that persists following the administration of naloxone and dextrose should prompt consideration of definitive management of airway and breathing.
 Intravenous access should be obtained and blood pressure (especially hypotension) managed aggressively.
 Focused physical examination, including a complete set of vital signs, should be obtained to evaluate for potential precipitating exposures such as trauma or evidence of drug use as well as to avoid missing complicating factors such as hypo- or hyperthermia and hypoxia.
 Maintain cervical spine immobilization if there is suspicion or evidence of trauma.
 Additional history obtained from friends, relatives, teachers, or emergency medical services (EMS) personnel is imperative.

 After immediate threats to life have been addressed, a structured neurological assessment including level of consciousness, cranial nerve examination, and sensorimotor examination should be conducted as soon as possible.
-Structural lesions are more likely to produce lateralizing deficits and a rostrocaudal progression of brainstem dysfunction, ...
+Structural lesions are more likely to produce lateralizing deficits ...